adel-mamin/amast/lib/hsm/README.rst

    superstate
        an HSM state that is a parent (ancestor) of one or more other states (children, substates).
-A,B,D,Z are all superstates.
+A,B,D,hsm_top are all superstates.

    top (super)state
        the ultimate root of the state hierarchy (**hsm_top()**)